13 Relationship Statistics [New 2024 Data]

 A disheveled or unclean appearance tops the list at 67%, closely followed by laziness at 66%.

-Interestingly, factors related to personal habits and preferences, such as watching too much TV or playing video games, and having a low sex drive or being stubborn, are less of a concern, each at 33%.
+Interestingly, factors related to personal habits and preferences, such as watching too much TV, playing video games having a low sex drive, or being stubborn, are less of a concern, each at 33%.

 This suggests that personal appearance and behavior traits are more crucial in the initial stages of considering a relationship.